pahenning/octoprint-snapmaker-control/README.md

-# OctoPrint - Snapmaker Control
+# OctoPrint - Snapmaker 2.0 Control

-  (-- Sorry all, I have not upgraded to snapmaker 2 and currently am without the ability to use my snapmaker 1.
-If anyone wants to fork this and take it over, please feel free to! --)
+This is a fork of the original Snapmaker Control by Ron.

 This plugin is for the Snapmaker 3-in-one printer/CNC/Laser.
 It was not developed by Snapmaker.